pixelgrade/hive-lite/README.md

 ## Changelog

+= 1.1.1 =
+* Minor styling fixes in the admin area.

 = 1.1.0 =
 * Improved the overall onboarding experience with the theme and introduced a dedicated help tool.